powo1/Aether-original/docs/ISSUES.md

-# Implementation Issues & Task Breakdown: React Frontend
+# Implementation Issues & Task Breakdown: Database Setup

 ## Purpose

-This section provides a detailed breakdown of the implementation tasks for the React Frontend, as outlined in the Core Infrastructure section of the MVP Checklist and NEXT_STEPS.
+This section provides a detailed breakdown of the implementation tasks for Database Setup, as outlined in the Core Infrastructure section of the MVP Checklist and NEXT_STEPS.

 ---

-## React Frontend Implementation
+## Database Setup Implementation

 ### Goal

-Establish a functional React frontend that communicates with the backend and provides a foundation for UI/UX.
+Establish a robust and maintainable database layer that supports all required backend features and ensures data integrity.

 ### Tasks & Subtasks

-1. **Project Structure & Setup**
+1. **Database Initialization**

+   - [x] Choose and configure the database system (e.g., SQLite, PostgreSQL, MySQL). _(SQLite in use)_
-   - [x] Ensure `/frontend` directory exists and is a valid React project (e.g., created with Create React App or Vite).
+   - [x] Ensure the database file or server is created and accessible. _(data/aetherpress.db is created if missing)_
-   - [x] Organize folders for components, assets, and styles.
-   - [x] Add README or documentation for frontend setup.
+   - [ ] Add database connection logic to the backend (using environment variables for credentials/paths). _(Currently hardcoded path; could be improved)_

-2. **App Component & Routing**
+2. **Schema Definition & Migration**

-   - [x] Implement a basic `App.js` (or `App.jsx`) as the root component.
-   - [x] Set up routing if multiple pages are needed (e.g., React Router). _(N/A: single-page app for now)_
+   - [x] Define the database schema (tables, columns, types, indexes). _(Schema defined in assemblyModule.js)_
+   - [x] Implement migration scripts or logic to create/update the schema. _(Tables created on startup; no migration scripts yet)_
+   - [x] Test schema creation on a fresh setup. _(Tables auto-create if missing)_

-3. **State Management**
+3. **CRUD Operations**

-   - [x] Use React's `useState` and `useEffect` for local state.
-   - [x] Plan for global state (e.g., Context API or Redux) if needed for future features. _(Not needed yet)_

-4. **API Integration**

-   - [x] Implement a utility for making API calls (e.g., using `fetch` or `axios`). _(Handled inline in components)_
+   - [x] Implement Create, Read, Update, Delete operations for all required entities (e.g., documents, users). _(Implemented for documents/content)_
-   - [x] Create functions to call backend endpoints (e.g., `/prompt`, `/preview`, `/health`).
+   - [x] Add backend endpoints that interact with the database. _(Implemented)_
-   - [x] Handle loading, success, and error states for API calls.
+   - [x] Test each operation for correctness and error handling. _(Basic tests/manual verification done)_

+4. **Data Validation & Integrity**

+   - [ ] Add validation for data before writing to the database. _(Some validation exists, can be expanded)_
+   - [ ] Enforce constraints (e.g., unique fields, foreign keys). _(Unique title enforced; more constraints possible)_
+   - [ ] Test that invalid data is rejected and errors are handled gracefully.

-5. **Error Handling & Feedback**
+5. **Seeding & Sample Data (Optional)**

-   - [x] Display user-friendly error messages for failed API calls.
-   - [x] Add loading indicators for async operations.
-   - [x] Log errors for debugging.

-6. **Basic UI/UX**

-   - [x] Implement a minimal UI for user interaction (prompt input, preview, etc.).
-   - [x] Apply basic styling for usability and clarity.
-   - [x] Ensure accessibility best practices are followed. _(Basic, can be improved)_
+   - [ ] Provide scripts or logic to seed the database with initial/sample data for development/testing.
+   - [ ] Verify that seeding works and data appears as expected.

-7. **Testing & Verification**
+6. **Testing & Verification**
-   - [x] Confirm the app starts with `npm start` in `/frontend`.
+   - [ ] Write and run tests to verify all database operations.
-   - [x] Verify backend communication works (e.g., prompt submission, preview display).
+   - [ ] Check backend communication with the database.
-   - [x] Test error handling and UI feedback.
+   - [ ] Confirm frontend can access and display data from the database.

 ---

 ### Notes on Current State

-- Project structure, local state management, API integration, error handling, and minimal UI/UX are implemented and functional.
-- No routing or global state is needed at this stage.
-- All backend endpoints respond as expected, including error cases.
+- SQLite is in use, with schema and CRUD logic implemented.
+- Database path is hardcoded; environment variable support is a possible improvement.
+- No migration or seeding scripts yet; tables are auto-created on startup.
-- Accessibility and test coverage are minimal and can be improved in future iterations.
+- Validation and constraints exist but can be expanded.
+- Testing and verification are ongoing.

 ---

 ## Acceptance Criteria

-- App starts and runs without errors.
-- User can submit prompts and see results from the backend.
+- Database is initialized and accessible by the backend.
-- Errors are handled gracefully and displayed to the user.
-- Code is organized and documented for future development.
+- Schema is defined, migrated, and up to date.
+- All required CRUD operations are implemented and tested.
+- Data validation and integrity are enforced.
+- Sample data can be seeded for development/testing.
+- Backend and frontend communicate with the database as expected.

 ---

 ## Notice

-**Database Setup** will be the next area of focus after React Frontend implementation and verification.
+**Frontend and backend integration improvements** will be the next area of focus after Database Setup implementation and verification.